DHTMLX/docs-diagram/docs/api/editor/aftergroupmove_event.md

 # afterGroupMove

-@short: fires when a group or swimlane is moving
+@short: fires when a group or swimlane is moved one grid step

 @signature: {`afterGroupMove: (events: MouseEvent, id: Id, coord: IBaseCoords) => void;`}

 @params:
 - `events: MouseEvent` - a native HTML event object
 - `id: string | number` - the id of an item
-- `coord: number` - the x and y coordinates of the group or swimlane position before movement
+- `coord: object` - an object with the x and y coordinates of the group or swimlane position after movement

 @example:
 editor.events.on("afterGroupMove", (event, id, coordinates) => {
     console.log(`
-        Group ${id} is position:
+        Group ${id} position:
             x: ${coordinates.x}
             y: ${coordinates.y}
     `);